bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 User-visible Neovim benefits
 ============================
-This is the list of small, but still worthwhile, user-visible enhancements that Neovim currently provides in addition to what Vim offers.
-These enhancements are pertinent to Vim 8 and Neovim 0.2 as of May 2017.
+This is a list of small, but still worthwhile, user-visible enhancements that Neovim provides that I appreciate.
+These enhancements are pertinent to Vim 8 and Neovim 0.2 as of June 2017.

-Note, I am only listing the enhancements that I appreciate, a full list of Neovim differences is listed [here](https://neovim.io/doc/user/vim_diff.html#nvim-features).
+Note, a full list of Neovim differences is listed [here](https://neovim.io/doc/user/vim_diff.html#nvim-features).

 Cursor shape changing